what-are-mentor-sentences

 This is a great mentor sentence because it uses language richly, and in a way that most high school students will notice if their attention is drawn to it.
 However, students likely won't write in this way on their own.

-If I were using this as a mentor sentence in my classroom, first I would ask students what they observe.
+When I use mentor sentences in my classroom, first I ask students what they observe.
 What words stand out to them?
 Why?

 I mean look at all those verbs!
 Threw, plunged, drank, drowned!
 All in one sentence.

-I might push them a little more.
-What if different verbs were used instead?
+You can also push students a little more by asking what if different verbs were used instead?
 What if "put" was used instead of "plunged"?

-What I'm doing is drawing their attention to the fact that sentences are crafted.
+What you're doing is drawing students' attention to the fact that sentences are crafted.
 They don't generally spill out of a person perfectly.
 They are thoughtfully created.

 After observing the mentor sentence, you can allow students to craft a similar sentence.
 You can provide part of the sentence for them, requiring them to just focus on the verbs.